 Leverage smart technology, like a conversational recruiting chatbot, to engage top hospitality candidates.
 Tools like Harver CHAT help restaurant and travel organizations engage, screen, and hire in the same day.

 The simplest way to manage candidate expectations and improve employee experience is to be open and honest from the get go.

-Make job expectations clear from the job advert and then through the entire application with realistic job preview, onboarding and training process.
+Make job expectations clear from the job advert and then through the entire application with realistic job previews, onboarding, and training process.
 Be upfront about both the positives and the negatives of the job, and make sure employees know exactly what they should be doing during each shift.

 Check in with employees often to see if they have any questions or if any expectations are unclear.
 Be sure each employee knows who they should connect with if they have concerns or need help with their responsibilities.

 People leave managers, not companies.
 Make sure managers are properly trained for overseeing people.
 Don’t just assume that because someone was a great employee they’re capable of taking on more responsibility and being leaders.
 Instead, have clear expectations for your hospitality managers.

 Encourage two-way feedback between managers and employees.
 Look for opportunities to improve the overall dynamic of the workplace and push for continuous training for employees of all levels.
 Tip: with behavioral assessments, you can enable self-serve leadership development like UPS.

 Even when you’re hiring in a tight labor market you need to optimize your candidate selection and not hire just anyone who applies.

 In some instances, you can train people to develop the skills they need to be successful at their job.
 However, it is more important that you look for the right personality characteristics during the hiring process.